Charges: Truck driver possibly distracted by cellphone when he caused crash in Rosemount that killed couple

 A state trooper who came upon the scene immediately after the crash noted that he arrived at 12:20 p.m. and saw the Craigs' car still "smoking" from when Fonji set off the chain-reaction crash involving four vehicles, the criminal complaint continued.

-Two days after the crash, a woman who worked at a landfill 2 miles from the crash scene contacted a state trooper to say that Fonji is "always on the phone" and had been to the facility three times that day and was on his phone each time, the charges read.
-She estimated having seen him 100 or so times, the charges continued.
+Two days after the crash, a woman who worked at a landfill 2 miles from the scene contacted a state trooper to say that Fonji is "always on the phone" and had been to the facility three times that day and was on his phone each time, the charges read.
+She estimated having seen him 100 or so times.

 According to the complaint:

 A semitrailer truck was waiting to turn left from eastbound Hwy.
 55 onto Doyle Path.
 A pickup truck and the Craigs' car were either slowing down or already stopped behind the semi.
-Fonji hit the pickup while traveling at least 55 miles per hour and then struck the Craig's car, which then hit the semi.
+Fonji hit the pickup while traveling at least 55 mph and then struck the Craigs' car, which then hit the semi.

 The Craigs were pronounced dead at the scene.
 Fonji and the other two drivers survived their injuries.